hypnodrum/Skylark/README.md

 # S K Y L A R K
- a music site to share your electronic creations with the World
+ a music site to share your electronic creations with the World!

-This a project for my Final Exam at SotUni Software University.
+This is a project for my Final Exam at SotUni Software University.
 It's about a site where DJ and Producers may share thir electronic creations to the World.

 <h3>Some screenshots from the project:</h3>